Cambodia Route

 Border at Poipet

 It’s a really busy border, and if you catch it at the wrong time (say when there’s a coachload of schoolchildren visiting from the US) it can be a long wait.
 Both passport checkpoints on each side of the border are in a room upstairs, so you will have to leave your bike behind for those bits.
-You will be directed to go through the opposite door to the one you came in, but that will leave you and your bike on different sides of the border, so just explain that and go back the way you came.
+When you’re done you’ll be directed to go through the opposite door to the one you came in, but that will leave you and your bike on different sides of the border, so just explain that and go back the way you came.
 You’ll then have to wheel the bike through the barrier and show that you have already been to get the proper stamps.

 Route 6